 The Annual Workshop on Promotion, Tenure, and Continuing Status provides an overview of the review process for candidates, committee members, staff, and administrators.
 We will review the parts of the dossier and the ways they can be used to document and assess the quality and impact of candidates.

 Thursday, March 21, 8:30-10 am, Old Main Building, Silver and Sage Room, RSVP here.

 The University’s Inclusive View of Scholarship recognizes the integral relations among research, teaching, service, and outreach.
 To enable candidates to document their broader contributions, promotion dossiers include teaching portfolios, protocols for classroom observations, and an optional service and outreach portfolio, which candidates can use to document their broader leadership.
 In this workshop, we will also note our support for preparing teaching portfolios.

-UHAP Chapter 3 was recently updated to clarify promotion processes and possible timelines for faculty not on the tenure track.
+UHAP Chapter 3 was recently updated to clarify promotion processes and possible timelines for career track faculty.
 This workshop provides a hands-on opportunity to learn about resources and strategies for engaging in conversations with supervisors about promotion.
-The Faculty Senate’s Nontenure Track workgroup will discuss some of the issues that have been raised by faculty across campus, and go over the kinds of materials you may want or need to prepare for a promotion review.
-Additionally, experienced heads will offer advice on how to use the promotion review process to document your contributions and effectiveness.
+The invited panel will discuss some of the issues that have been raised by faculty across campus, and go over the kinds of materials you may want or need to prepare for a promotion review.

 If you have questions about these workshops and presentations, please contact us at 626.0202 or firstname.lastname@example.org